KiraiChang/openmesh-project/trunk/CLRApplication/OpenGLPanel/open_gl/readme.txt

 1.using glew library, so should copy glew32.dll, glew32mx.dll to system32 and syswow64.
+2.using glm library
-2.open conolse change linker->system->subsystem -> Console
+3.open conolse change linker->system->subsystem -> Console